All Episodes

 And honestly, I'm very excited about this, and I'm very happy.

-It is not fair to the American public that these people are getting paid the kind of paychecks they are, given the platforms they are, and all they're doing, their entire job all day, is just to desecrate Republicans and conservatives and people with all American values all day long.
+It is not fair to the American public that these people are getting paid the kind of paychecks they are, given the platforms they are.

-And the American public has said we're not listening to it, we're not watching it, and we're also not voting for your candidate.
+And the American public has said, we're not listening to it.

-And as a result, you see, President Trump, I mean, I think he was in no small part elected because he went on all of these podcasts and all of these alternative media places.
+And as a result, you see President Trump, I mean, I think he was in no small part elected because he went on all of these podcasts and all of these alternative media places.

 And I think he was smart enough to understand that.

-And quite frankly, Vice President Harris was was, I think one of the big, you know, huge errors in her candidacy was not doing that kind of media and not taking Joe Rogan up on his offer to come on his show.
+And quite frankly, Vice President Harris was, I think one of the big, you know, huge errors in her candidacy was not doing that kind of media and not taking Joe Rogan up on his offer to come on his show.

 But part of the reason she did that is because she's incapable of doing an interview that wasn't scripted within an inch of his life.